pyro-ppl/numpyro/README.md

 ## What is NumPyro?

 NumPyro is a small probabilistic programming library built on [JAX](https://github.com/google/jax).
 It essentially provides a NumPy backend for [Pyro](https://github.com/pyro-ppl/pyro), with some minor changes to the inference API and syntax.
 Since we use JAX, we get autograd and JIT compilation to GPU / CPU for free.
-This is an alpha release, and the API is subject to change as the design evolves.
+This is an alpha release under active development, so beware of brittleness, bugs, and changes to the API as the design evolves.

 NumPyro is designed to be *lightweight* and focuses on providing a flexible substrate that users can build on: